WordPress/gutenberg/packages/components/src/draggable/README.md

 ### onDragStart

-A function to be called when dragging starts.
+A function called when dragging starts.
+This callback receives the `event` object from the `dragstart` event as its first parameter.

+-   Type: `Function`
+-   Required: No
+-   Default: `noop`

+### onDragOver

+A function called when the element being dragged is dragged over a valid drop target.
+This callback receives the `event` object from the `dragover` event as its first parameter.

 -   Type: `Function`
 -   Required: No